wishabi/global-docker-compose/README.md

 # In a space-separated list, list it after `--databases` flag, e,g. fadmin dbs
 mysqldump --single-transaction -h 127.0.0.1 -P 3306 --databases fadmin_development fadmin_test --no-tablespaces > ./dump.sql
 ```
 3. Now import the dump through gdc.
-If you app is already on gdc, the `mysql` command will default to the version of MySQL that it currently uses.
+If your app is already on gdc, the `mysql` command will default to the version of MySQL that it currently uses.
 Otherwise, you can speficy the selected databases in Step 2. and MySQL version using `global_docker_compose mysql --service=<service> <dump_file>`
 ```sh
 ./gdc mysql ./dump.sql
 ```